kaplanz/kap-16/doc/instr/LDR.md

 - Using the `LDR` instruction, immediate data wider than 7-bits can be loaded into a register.
 However, in doing so we are still performing a memory access.
   (This is converted by the assembler.)
+- After using `POP`, the stack pointer is then incremented by 2.

 Examples:
 ```asm